Azure/azure-sdk-for-cpp/README.md

 Cancellation of a `Context` is a permanent operation.
 Once a context is cancelled, it cannot be un-cancelled.

-When a `Context` is cancelled, it is typically indicated by throwing `Azure::Core::OperationCancelledException`.
+When a client operation fails with an `Azure::Core::OperationCancelledException`, it is typically due to a `Context` getting cancelled.
 This exception can be caught and handled by the application.

 #### Public, Private, and Internal Types